I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Potoooooooo was a famous 18th century racehorse owned by Willoughby Bertie, 4th Earl of Abingdon.
 According to one story, his lordship decided to call his foal “Potato” and instructed a stable boy to paint this name on his stall.
 Whether through mischief or miscommunication, the lad painted “Potoooooooo.”
 Pot followed by eight Os.

-There are 99 15-letter words that start with O. This is about none of them.
+There are 99 15-letter words that start with the letter O. This is about none of them.
 An Odditorium is a place where strange things are exhibited.
 This might include the Spectrum Center in Charlotte, North Carolina which is where the Charlotte Bobcats of the National Basketball Association played.
 In the 2011-12 season they set the league’s record for futility with a winning percentage of .106 and they finished the season with a 23-game losing streak.
 Then, the team did what all businesses with a terrible product on their hands do; they changed their name to the Charlotte Hornets.
 They still lose more games than they win.

 In the 18th century, a nobbler was employed in some British churches.
 His job was to patrol the congregation with a stick and, if he spotted someone not paying attention, to whack them over the head.
 As sermons in those days could drone on for two or three hours the services of a nobbler were in great demand.